Peanuts-83/express/README.md

 # EXPRESS/NodeJS backend API server connected to Atlas mongo database

-Backend API built with nodeJS / Express.
+Backend API built with nodeJS / Express.&nbsp;

-&nbsp;
 It is connected to Atlas cloud service giving access to your personnal mongoDB.
-You should subscribe to Atlas cloud services to connect your database.
+You should subscribe to Atlas cloud services to connect your database.&nbsp;

-&nbsp;
 Developp any model/route files for convenience.

 ## API entries